SWE-SUCCESS/SWE-SUCCESS/CKAD/how_to_pass_ckad.md

 - **Remember namespaces**.
 Ensure you are working in the correct namespace for each task (it will be clear in the instructions).
 Include `-A` or `--all-namespaces` in kubectl commands to view resources across every namespace.
 - **Copy and Paste**.
 Do not waste time/brain cells/possibly typing incorrect names for resources.
 Copy and Paste resource names directly from the instructions.
 - **Use resource shortnames**.
 This will save a little bit of time in typing, but more importantly help prevent typos or the need to lookup the full name of a given resource.
 Check out some of the most important [shortnames](https://github.com/SWE-SUCCESS/SWE-SUCCESS/blob/main/CKAD/kubectl_shortnames.md)

+Unsure if the CKAD exam is right for you?
+Check out [Is the Linux Foundation CKAD exam worth taking?](https://github.com/SWE-SUCCESS/SWE-SUCCESS/blob/main/CKAD/is_ckad_exam_worth_taking.md)
 _________________
 If this post helped you please let me know :smile: or [<div><img src="https://user-images.githubusercontent.com/108257462/179425081-177b3f47-fe38-4bd3-86db-a0b6169deb23.png" width="200" height="50"></div>](https://www.buymeacoffee.com/cmliotta)